-- Find that the existing and, for a limited period, continuing use and maintenance of the floating boat dock and floating walkway, aluminum staircase and gangway with railing, and riprap bankline protection will not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine; - 2.
-Find that the existing and, for a limited period, continuing use and maintenance of the existing planter areas with rock retaining walls are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the trust; and - 3.
-Find that termination of Lease No. PRC 9132 and issuance of Lease 9132 are in the best interests of the State.
+- 1. Find that the existing and, for a limited period, continuing use and maintenance of the floating boat dock, aluminum stairway and gangway with railing, concrete stairs, and riprap bankline protection will not substantially interfere with Public Trust needs and values at this location and are consistent with the common law Public Trust Doctrine: - 2.
+Find that the existing and, for a limited period, continuing use and maintenance of the planter areas with rock and concrete block retaining walls and concrete patio are not generally consistent with the Public Trust Doctrine, but the current use does not substantially interfere with the Trust; and - 3.
+Find that termination of Lease No. PRC 9136 and issuance of Lease 9136 are in the best interests of the State.